lzwjava/blog-source/notes/2025-08-07-sync-spring-uat-en.md

 ---
-title: "Sync Spring UAT Branches & Code"
+audio: false
+generated: true
+image: false
 lang: en
 layout: post
-audio: false
+title: Sync Spring UAT Branches & Code
 translated: false
-generated: true
-image: false
 ---

 Here’s a collection of best practices and patterns you can mix-and-match to keep your three UAT branches in sync, keep your history clean, and handle country-specific code in a Spring app—plus a bit on where AI can help.